ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 In combination with a predefined threshold, it allows the recommender engine to exclude this item from future results and avoid recommending the same item to the same user multiple times during a session.

-The URL for a render event has the following format:
+The URL for a Rendered event has the following format:

 `GET https://event.yoochoose.net/api/[customerid]/rendered/[userid]/[itemtypeid]/[itemid[,itemid]]`

-The render event has the same embedded parameters as a click event except for the item ID.
+The Rendered event has the same embedded parameters as the Click event,except for the item ID.
 It is common that recommendations are rendered as a block with multiple items.
-To save traffic and reduce latency, it is possible to bundle multiple recommendations in one request.
+To save traffic and reduce latency, you can bundle multiple recommendations in one request.
 Several item IDs must be comma-separated.

 ## Examples of translating user actions into tracking events

 Below are examples for the translation of user actions on a website into tracking requests.

-User "Js79009234YU7" navigates to an item 123 of type 1, located under Shoes -&gt; Children:
+User "Js79009234YU7" navigates to an item 123 of type 1, located under `Shoes/Children`:

 `GET https://event.yoochoose.net/api/00000/click/Js79009234YU7/1/123?categorypath=%2FShoes%2FChildren`